 Avneet Saini, Ph.D.

-Research Interests
+Research Interest

-We have an extensive network of interdisciplinary collaborations, within Panjab University, and other institutions nationally and internationally.
+Many of our projects are directed towards biological problems of therapeutic and diagnostic relevance, and we have an extensive network of interdisciplinary collaborations within Panjab University and other institutions nationally and internationally.

 Get in Touch